RacimBoussaha/Stethoscope/README.md

 # Stethoscope

-Security enforcement tool  tool built around the runtime monitoring tool BeepBeep.
+Security enforcement tool built around the runtime monitoring tool BeepBeep.
 The software comes with a set of basic security property templates that can be customized to enable the application of a wide variety of security policies.

 # Repository structure